Gaiss/House-Prices-Kaggle/README.md

 I've submitted my predictions on Kaggle and my score is 0.11542, ranking 471th among all the teams.
 See as below!(I used my roommate's Kaggle account to submit)
 ![](https://github.com/Gaiss/House-Prices-Kaggle/blob/master/score%20%26%20rank.png)

-`If you think it helps, don't forget to star and I'll appreciate your generation!`
+`If you think it helps, don't forget to ★star and I'll appreciate your generosity!`

 `If you have any good advice, please let me know to make it better.
 Thanks a lot~`